-Dr. Foex was a member of the Canadian Medical Association and at one time, he was President of the Kent County Medical Association.
-He was a member of the Chatham Rotary Club and enjoyed music and fishing.
+Dr. Foex was a member of the Canadian Medical Association and he served as the President of the Kent County Medical Society in 1955.
+He was a member of the Chatham Rotary Club and he enjoyed music and fishing.

 *Dr. Foex is featured on the Gathering Our Heroes website and the webmaster is grateful for their assistance.
 His father served during WWI for the United States Military.
 Mr. Foex served for the United States, but his next of kin, his wife Elsie was listed as living at 5 Raleigh Street in Chatham.